bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 23°
-- Partly Cloudy
+- Overcast
 - 80% humidity
-- 9 mph wind
+- 10 mph wind
-- 58% cloud cover
+- 100% cloud cover
 - 76 AQI 🟨
 - About 2 inches of snow on the ground